AnthonyMarc23/nextjs-blog/posts/zbox.md

 ---
 title: "Zbox"
+description: "Zbox is an ecommerce site for heavy machinery parts that takes a lot of influence from Amazon and McMaster-Carr's websites."
 ---

 - Current Website: [Zbox.com](https://www.zbox.com)
 - Early Site Designs: [Figma Mocks](https://www.figma.com/file/SBMGPbcuKX5bKyntuT1dqg4k/Zbox-Comps-copy-Tony?node-id=0%3A50047)

+Note: I do not have the updated designs to this anymore, only older mock ups and wireframes.
+The current iteration of the site is still using a lot of my designs.

 Zbox.com is a website with the intent of being the amazon for heavy machinery.
 A simple, straight-forward design with colors similar to construction sites was decided upon, while generally keeping the aesthetic similar to [Amazon](https://www.amazon.com/) and [Ebay](https://www.ebay.com).
 We approached the problem by finding what worked for those sites and using similar approaches to their UI.
 My role was primarily with the user interface and overall interaction with the main site.